cloudfoundry/cloud_controller_ng/docs/v3/source/includes/experimental_resources/sidecars/_header.md

 - App processes and Sidecar processes are codependent: if either crashes or exits, the other will as well
 - Sidecars are currently not independently scalable (memory / disk) and share resources with the main app process and other sidecars within that container
 - Sidecars only support PID based health checks; HTTP health-checks for sidecars are not currently supported
+- This has only been tested on Linux based systems